English Language BA (Hons)

 Teaching and learning activities vary depending on the module, so sometimes you will encounter lectures and seminar-based learning, and other times you will have workshops or student-led presentations, independent research projects and group activities.
 Our virtual learning environment will also give you access to extensive online resources which will support your learning throughout your three years.
 Whatever areas of English language you study, you will benefit from support and guidance throughout your time with us.

 Assessment involves a mixture of coursework and formal tests or examinations.
 Most emphasis is placed on work produced in your own time or formally presented in class.
-Typically, assessment will take the form of essays, linguistic analyses, class tests, individual/group presentations and group work.
+Typically, assessment will take the form of essays, linguistic analyses and reports, class tests, individual/group presentations and group work.
 You will also have the opportunity to work independently on projects supporting your future career development.

 You will be taught by a group of dedicated and enthusiastic tutors who are experts in their field.
 They teach English Language at undergraduate and postgraduate level and also publish books, contribute to academic journals and speak at international conferences.
 They are committed to providing students with an excellent learning experience and update modules regularly to ensure that they are current and relevant.
 You will be carefully guided, no matter what area of English you decide to study.